Defeeeee/GitBuddy/README.md

-# GitHubReminder
+# GitBuddy

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-GitHubReminder is a simple yet handy script that reminds you to make your daily GitHub commits.
+GitBuddy is a simple yet handy script that reminds you to make your daily GitHub commits.
 If you haven't committed by a specified time each day, it sends you a friendly WhatsApp message as a nudge.

 ## Features